AMReX-Codes/amrex/Docs/sphinx_documentation/source/Debugging.rst

 One can also control the setting for ``FArrayBox`` using the runtime parameter, ``fab.init_snan``.
 Note for Macs, M1 and M2 chips using Arm64 architecture are not able to trap division by zero.

+By default, even AMReX release mode builds add minimal address to line debub information.
+This can be turned off via ``-DAMReX_ADDRLINES=NO``.

 One can get more information than the backtrace of the call stack by instrumenting the code.
 Here is an example.
 You know the line ``Real rho = state(cell,0);`` is causing a segfault.
 You